ntoll/poegen/readme.md

 # London Python Dojo poetry generator

 Using Francis T Palgrave's *The Golden Treasury* and the Carnegie Mellon Pronouncing Dictionary this will make poetry.

 Usage:

+python poegen.py [<verse structure>, ...]

-poegen.sh [rhyme scheme] where rhyme scheme is some kind of ab structure e.g. aabba for a limerick.
+where verse structure is a pattern of letters corresponding to rhyming lines e.g. aabba for a limerick.

+Multiple verses can be specified as multiple arguments.